 You're Extra Groggy

-The lack of sunlight in the winter can have a profound effect on our hormones—particular our hormones that regulate sleep.
-During the winter months, we produce more of the sleep hormone and feeling sleepy can hinder motivation to go to the gym or move around.
+The lack of sunlight in the winter can have a profound effect on our hormones—particularly our hormones that regulate sleep.
+During the winter months, we produce more of the sleep hormone, and feeling sleepy can hinder motivation to go to the gym or move around.
 Try working out in the morning when the sun is out and you haven't felt the obvious effects of the shorter days set in yet.
 And speaking of hormones, find out the 32 Foods That Turn Off the Stress Hormone That's Making You Fat.

 Although this may seem like a positive thing, a jump in our metabolism may actually lead to weight gain instead of fat burn, if you're not careful.
 According to research from Maastricht University in the Netherlands, our metabolism increases in an effort to burn more energy to help us stay warm.
 Translation: we need more food to meet our body's increased energy demands.
 So, while you may feel hungrier, keep in mind that your metabolism isn't revved up enough to completely counteract that second helping of mashed potatoes.